SmileyChris/django-includecontents/README.md

 </div>
 ```

-You can also provide default values for these attributes via the `{% attrs %}` template tag. `class` is a special case attribute which it will be appended (with a space) even if the attribute is provided.
+You can also provide default values for these attributes via the `{% attrs %}` template tag.

 ```jinja
 {# props title, large=False #}